levilindsey/hex-grid/example/data/benlindseydesign.com/description.md

 _**This project is a work in progress**_

+_See this website running at [www.benlindseydesign.com][main-url]!_

-[This website][main-url] is a professional portfolio for Ben Lindsey.
+This website is a professional portfolio for Ben Lindsey.

 [main-url]: http://benlindseydesign.com